Teen Program Staff

 Alanna Landry RN, CDE, has been working as a pediatric diabetes nurse educator for 17 years at Markham Stouffville Hospital in Ontario, Canada.
 She has the privilege of working with 450 families with type 1 diabetes.
 After attending her first CWD FFL conference in 2004 she was hooked on the incredible experience and wants to continue to share this experience with the wonderful people she has met and encourage as many families as possible to attend.
 Working with the teen program has been something she looks forward to each year.

-Kenny Rodenheiser, BSN, RN, CDE, was diagnosed with diabetes in 2003.
+Kenny Rodenheiser, BSN, RN, was diagnosed with diabetes in 2003.
 Through his involvement with CWD, ADA, JDRF and other local organizations, he realized his passion is to help people with diabetes learn about their disease and how to cope with it.
-He earned his Bachelors of Science in Nursing from Ramapo College of New Jersey.
-Kenny earned his Certified Diabetes Educator in 2015 and currently works as a diabetes educator for Children's Hospital of Philadelphia.
+He earned his Bachelors of Science in Nursing from Ramapo College of New Jersey and currently works for Cooper University Hospital in Camden, New Jersey.
+Kenny is striving to become a Certified Diabetes Educator and hopes to reach that accomplishment within the next two years.

 Jenny Vandevelde was diagnosed with type 1 diabetes in 2003.
 She has a degree in Recreation and Tourism Management from San Diego State University.
 She currently works for Tandem Diabetes Care in San Diego and spends her weekends snowboarding and wakeboarding.
 Jenny is part of the Elite Coaches team at Riding on Insulin, where she helps kids with type 1 learn to snowboard.
 She also loves playing soccer and basketball.
 Her most recent accomplishment is her third bike ride through Death Valley for JDRF, clocking in at 102 miles and raising $10,000.
 In October 2008, she ran as one of the 25 Medtronic Global Heroes in the Medtronic Twin Cities Marathon.
 Jenny attended her first CWD conference in San Diego in 2005 and has been in love with CWD events since then.